[To IT salesmen] Think of engineers as national idols!

 However, it is rare for sales to play a leading role in an IT company.
 There may be some, but they are in the minority

-This is because in the IT industry, the projects brought in by the sales department are completed by the engineers.
+This is because in the IT industry, projects brought in by sales are ultimately handled by engineers.

-because in addition to coordinating with customers, they also have to coordinate with other companies and do internal sales.
+because in addition to client coordination, they also have to handle internal coordination and internal sales.

 And the frustration of wanting to be the main player in the company but not being able to